-- Everyone has a right to privacy. - You should not talk about individual incidents or the behaviour of service users in front of other service users, parents/carers etc. - You must not take photos of Markfield users, using your mobile phone or any other type of personal camera, unless this has been specifically agreed beforehand by a manager.
-Personal mobile phones should not generally be used while working on Markfield sessions (unless a manager/session leader has given permission for this).
-Photos of service users can only be used for external use, such as publicity, if we have written consent from the service user, or parent/carer if it is a child. - Markfield staff, volunteers and people on placement must not provide any information about Markfield or its service users to the media without agreement from a senior manager. - Staff may be given personal information about service users in order to meet their care needs, or if transporting them home.
-The escort or person holding this information is responsible for ensuring that information is kept confidential and that any written identifiable information is returned to Markfield or shredded. - If a service user or parent/carer tells you something in confidence which may affect the safety or welfare of a service user, you have a responsibility to talk to your supervisor or service manager but do not tell anyone else. - If a service user or parent/carer says they want to tell you something in confidence, let them know first that you cannot guarantee to keep all information confidential - For further guidance see Markfield's Confidentiality and Data protection Policy.
+- Everyone has a right to privacy. - You should not talk about individual incidents or the behaviour of members in front of other members, parents/carers etc. - You must not take photos of Markfield users, using your mobile phone or any other type of personal camera, unless this has been specifically agreed beforehand by a manager or session leader. - Personal mobile phones should not generally be used while working on Markfield sessions (unless a manager/session leader has given permission for this).
+Photos of members can only be used for external use, such as publicity, if we have consent from the service user or parent/carer if a child. - Markfield staff, volunteers and people on placement must not provide any information about Markfield or its members to the media without agreement from a senior manager. - Staff may be given personal information including address, care needs, etc about members in order to meet their needs, or if transporting them to and from Markfield.
+The escort or person holding this information is responsible for ensuring that information is kept confidential and that any written identifiable information is returned to Markfield or shredded. - If a member or parent/carer tells you something in confidence which may affect the safety or welfare of a service user, you have a responsibility to talk to your supervisor or service manager but do not tell anyone else. - If a member or parent/carer says they want to tell you something in confidence, let them know first that you cannot guarantee to keep all information confidential. - Session files, which contain personal information, should be kept securely at all times.
+When a session is running the session file should be left on the desk of the Projects Office or the Reception Office, so it is available to staff in an emergency, but not able to be viewed by service users.